SuQichen777/DPDK-Dev/README.md

 sudo apt install libjansson-dev pkg-config libssl-dev libpcap-dev zlib1g-dev libarchive-dev libbsd-dev ibverbs-providers rdma-core librdmacm-dev libibverbs-dev
 ```

 Please make sure you have `config.json` where you run the Raft application.
 There is already one under `dpdk-23.11`, so you can cd to this path, change corresponding values in the `config.json` file, and run the Raft application using `sudo ./build/app/dpdk-raft -l 0` (lcore used can be changed).
+More specific information about Raft app could be found [under the raft directory](https://github.com/SuQichen777/DPDK-Dev/blob/master/dpdk-23.11/app/raft/RAFT.md).

 ### CloudLab r7525 setup
-If you are running this on CloudLab r7525, please run the following commands to set up the environment.
+If you are configuring this repo on CloudLab r7525 using its SmartNIC, please run the following commands to set up the environment.
 It is based on the [BlueField-2 Quickstart Guide for Clemson R7525s](https://groups.google.com/g/cloudlab-users/c/Xk7F46PpxJo/m/swWhh3LpAwAJ).
+Please make sure you specify 100Gbs link speed when setting up the experiment.
 1. Install the Mellanox rshim driver
 ```bash
 sudo apt update